horus20/motherminter-push/README.md

 * Export or copy a generated list of link-wallets
 * Track statistics

-*<b>Unlimited wallets:</b>
+<b>Unlimited wallets:</b>
 This option allows a user to create an unlimited number of wallets through an API method:

 `/api/company/uid/get_wallet?count=N`

-API request generate N number of wallets and returns them in JSON format.
+API request generates N number of wallets and returns them in JSON format.
 Please note, newly created wallets will have zero balances by default and will be credited only after a recipient's first visit.

-There are two options to create multiple wallet campaigns:
+<b>There are two scenarios to create multiple wallet campaigns:</b>

 <b>`Simple.`</b> Unique URL-wallets with easy access to them, just by clicking the link.

 <b>`Feedback.`</b> Before accessing, users must leave feedback.

+* Please note the mechanics of creating an array of wallets that has been implemented.
+The funds sent to deposit a campaign are initially credited to an intermediate address.
+The activation of individual wallets of the array (meaning depositing funds to the wallet) occurs only after a user visits a wallet link.
+This provides an opportunity to return unused funds of the campaign creator.

 ## Backend part
 Deploy you copy on server or use our public api - `https://p.motherminter.org/api/`<br>